sakthivijay7/students-habits-performance-analysis-using-mysql-in-python/README.md

 Student habits performance analysis using mysql in python to store data then connect to python to retrive data

 Data collection:
-Student habits performance dataset collected from kaggle.
+Student habits performance dataset (1000 data) collected from kaggle.

 Data handle:
 Pandas to read the dataset using python.